coraharmonica/blisscribe/readme.md

 <h2>Setup</h2>

 Ensure you're working in Python 3.6 or above.
-You can setup Blisscribe either locally or with a virtualenv.
+You can set up Blisscribe either locally or with a virtualenv.

-Blisscribe depends on the following libraries:
+Blisscribe depends on these libraries:

 - Django
 - Pillow